Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Results

-In Fig.~\ref{fig:EBV_VS_age} we show the age--mass diagram, typically used for star cluster population analyses, but adapted here to show clump physical properties.
-Different symbols encode the redshift bin of the clumps (see inset in the figure), while the color represents the M$_V$ of the clumps.
+In Fig.~\ref{fig:EBV_VS_age}, we show the age--mass diagram, typically used for star cluster population analyses, but adapted here to show clump physical properties.
+Different symbols encode the redshift bin of the clumps (see inset in the figure), while the colour represents the M$_V$ of the clumps.
 As expected, luminosity in optical increases with mass, with the most massive clumps being also the most luminous.
 At the low mass (luminosity) range, the lack of clumps is mainly driven by the faintness of the sources, i.e., they fall below detection.
 It is interesting to notice that, for the entire age range, clumps in the highest redshift bin ($z>5$) are also the most massive.
+This trend could be driven by observational bias, i.e., they correspond to the least magnified clumps.